 Wouldn’t want to deprive you of this screenshot.

-Suffering from Cloud Strife syndrome, Kyle-the-character was unable to think of any way to revive his father with our collection of curative potions and spells.
+Suffering from Cloud Strife syndrome, Kyle-the-character was unable to think of any way to revive his father with our collection of curative potions, spells, and a MAGI literally designed to revive people from death.
 One of the party members, Liz I think, suggested we combine the 78 MAGI and hope that they could do it, so we set to work.
 In doing so, we restored the statue of Isis… and it promptly came to life.
-Isis claimed not to be a God but an Ancient, but whatever she was, she cured Dad.
+Isis claimed not to be a God but an Ancient, but whatever she was, she was able to save Dad, though he remained unconscious.
 But by this point, Apollo’s explosion had caused the entire Pillar of Sky to shake, an extension of those earthquakes from before.
 Isis explained that the world was going to come apart if she couldn’t get to the centre of the world to fix it, and asked for an escort.
 We provided.
 She then broke the fourth wall by turning from a two-tile high New God sprite to a one-tiled high NPC sprite and even talked about doing so in the script!

 In between sessions, I tried to do a little grinding in the game, though sadly, much of my time was spent backtracking to previous worlds just to buy cheap weapons just to start the grinding thanks to the durability system.
 Also, I accidentally turned Rei into a Big Eye, an eyeball Monster from worlds and worlds ago with the power to paralyze and nothing else, and had to fight weaker monster groups so that he would even survive the fight to get new Meat!
 He finally survived a fight and gained the form of a Swallow: a giant moth monster that served quite well for several worlds.